Foreign Language in the Elementary Schools (FLES)

 - Spanish for Fluent Speakers 6th Grade for students who have native or near-native oral fluency.

 These courses are paired with a semester of reading in English.
-If students are not reading on grade level, they will be recommended to take a year-long reading class.
+If students are not reading at grade level, they will be recommended to take a year-long reading class.
 For specific course descriptions and other language options, please refer to the Program of Studies.